 Learn MoreShow less

-MDLive offers online therapy to kids and teens (10-17), and adults.
-Live therapy sessions are 45-60 minute long video or phone calls, with an out-of-pocket cost of only $108, making it one of the most affordable individual session costs on our list.
-MDLive also accepts several major insurance providers.
+MDLive offers online therapy to kids and teens (10-17) as well as adults.
+Live therapy sessions are 45-60 minute video or phone calls, with an out-of-pocket cost of $140, making it one of the most affordable individual session costs on our list.
+MDLive also accepts several major insurance providers, which could make your copay as low as $0.

 Please read our comprehensive review of MDLive.